Bougakov/Micromake-D1-3D-printer/FAQ.md

 #### Printing head and hot end (nozzle):

-Micromake D1 uses “E3D V5” printing head.
+Micromake D1 uses “E3D V5” printing head ((documentation)[http://wiki.e3d-online.com/wiki/E3D-v5_Documentation]).
 It is shipped with the standard copper nozzle with 0.4mm diameter.
 It has Teflon tube inside.
 (See photos in this Russian article on hot end types - [http://3deshnik.ru/blogs/akdzg/razn...](http://3deshnik.ru/blogs/akdzg/raznoobrazie-xotendov-e3d))

-Consider buying a set of 0.2   0.3   0.4mm drill bits - they are useful with cleaning nozzle from debris.
+Consider buying a set of `0.2`,  `0.3` and `0.4`mm drill bits - they are useful with cleaning nozzle from debris.

 #### Belts: